nickinikbakht/Data_Mining/File 1/ReadMe.md

 - Predicted blood glucose levels in diabetes patients, identifying key predictors.

 K-Nearest Neighbors (KNN)
-- Application:Applied KNN for classifying COVID-19 patients into categories such as deceased, recovered, and under treatment.
+- Application: Applied KNN for classifying COVID-19 patients into categories such as deceased, recovered, and under treatment.

 ### Performance
 Evaluated the performance of the KNN model and fine-tuned parameters for optimal results.